NSPE Position Statement No. 1761

 ▼ DOWNLOAD PDF

 NSPE supports the continued development of biomass energy as part of a diversified national energy portfolio.
-Producing energy from biomass decreases America's reliance on fossil fuels, saving them for transportation and electric-power generation, and reduces air pollution.
+Producing energy from biomass decreases America’s reliance on fossil fuels, while reducing air pollution.

-Biofuel is a solid, liquid, or gas fuel that is produced from organic materials.
-It can be made directly from plants or indirectly from waste (industrial, commercial, domestic, or agricultural).
-There are two ways to manufacture biofuels:
+Biofuel is a fuel (solid, liquid, or gas) that is produced from the decomposition of organic materials.
+It can be made directly from cultured products or indirectly from waste (industrial, commercial, domestic, or agricultural).
+There are a wide variety of ways to manufacture biofuels; however, all methods essentially reformulate the carbon and minor chemical constituents into fuels and/or other chemicals.
+Biofuel converts waste products into an energy source by converting the molecular structure into a usable fuel source.